 Tackling the Toughest Questions on Immigration Reform

 Throughout 2013, immigration reform has captured public attention.
 Millions of people followed S. 744 as it worked its way through committee and watched as the Senate voted 68 to 32 to pass a comprehensive immigration reform plan.
 In the next few months, immigration reform will be high on the list of priorities in the House of Representatives.
 Despite significant public support for immigration reform among members of the public in both parties, many of the most basic facts about immigrants and immigration remain misunderstood.
 Debunking the myths about immigration and providing short, concise answers to the often complex issues raised by the immigration debate is a challenge.
 Smart, thoughtful answers often take longer than the sound bites and quick retorts that the media demands today.
-The staff of the Immigration Policy Center (IPC) has prepared this Q&A Guide to help you get to the heart of the toughest questions on immigration.
-While we’ve included succinct answers to many immigration questions, more in-depth analysis, fact sheets, and data can be found on our website, www.immigrationpolicy.org.
+The staff of the American Immigration Council has prepared this Q&A Guide to help you get to the heart of the toughest questions on immigration.

 I. The Importance of Immigration Reform